ConductorOne/baton-slack/README.md

   - admin.usergroups:read
   - admin.users:read

+For provisioning you will need this scope.
+  - admin.users:write

 Other difference is in the way the application is installed, on enterprise grid app should be installed on the Organization level and on all the Workspaces from which you want to sync the resources.
 The installation has to be done by Admin